 The Parmenter Foundation recently hosted a powerful panel event at Regis College, bringing together experts from nonprofits to explore ways of better understanding grief in our community.
 The Children’s Room was proud to participate.
 Christine Lambright, our Program Director for School and Community-Based Services, joined the panel for the breakout session on “Children’s Bereavement and Grief in the Workplace.”
-The discussion covered a wide range of topics, from the evolving understanding of children’s grief to the importance of proactive grief education.
+The panel discussion covered a wide range of topics, from the evolving understanding of children’s grief to the importance of proactive grief education, and included speakers from Care Dimensions, HeartPlay, Jeff’s Place, and many others.
 Below are some key insights shared during the event.

 The Evolving Understanding of Children’s Grief